 For more information about license types, requirements, endorsements and fees, select "Driver's License/State ID" on the Department of State home page.

-You may drive in Michigan with an out-of-state driver license as long as the license is valid, and you are not a Michigan resident.
+• You may drive in Michigan with an out-of-state driver's license as long as the license is valid, and you are not a Michigan resident.

-If your state identification card or driver's license has been stolen, you should report it to your local law enforcement agency.
-Then you should go to your local Secretary of State office to apply for a duplicate, you must present proof of your identity.
-You may wish to place a driver license alert on your record.
+• If your state ID card, driver's license or permit has been stolen, you should report it to your local law enforcement agency.
+To obtain a new card, please schedule a visit at a Secretary of State office and apply for a duplicate card.
+Proof of your identity will be required.
+You may also wish to place a driver's license alert on your driving record.

 Out of state - by mail